Local Outreach Ministries

 Organizations We Support Through Grants from Special Outreach Fundraising

 The Outreach Committee at St. Luke’s annually allocates a portion of the money from outreach fundraisers (primarily the Spring/Fall Flings, supplemented by the Pumpkin Patch) directly to local agencies which apply for assistance.
-These organizations received Outreach grants in 2019:
+These organizations have received funding in the past: